Omikhleia/resilient.sile/static/adventures/djot/index.md

 As noted earlier, in standard Djot, symbols are entered in the text flow using the syntax `:symbol:` but their use is not further specified.

-In _re·sil·ient_, symbols are used as a generic leaf-extension mechanism.
+In _re·sil·ient,_ symbols are used as a generic leaf-extension mechanism.
 They come in different flavors:

 - Predefined symbols;